TiagoBauer/unity-ArenaKnights/README.md

 Game Objective:
                  -> Story mode: Defeat 10 random enemies in the area to fight against the boss.
 After you defeat all of them you win;
                  -> Survival Mode: Endless enemies after a few the spawn count increase, with the objective of overwhelming the player with enemies.

+To play this game, you have to download the build folder and execute the ArenaKnights.exe.